Your man with a van’s 10 most anticipated films of 2016

 The ninth, and possibly the last, in the enduringly popular X-Men series, Apocalypse sees the return of the key protagonists as well as the introduction of a number of additional characters, strongly suggesting that a spin-off series is on the cards.
 Diehard fans will be delighted.

 Likely to be one of the year’s more appealing comedies, Central Intelligence has, as its name suggests, an espionage-themed plot that couldn’t be more different to Jason Bourne.
-Dwayne Johnson and Kevin Hart are the hapless duo who, after connecting with each other once again on Facebook, end up sucked into the dangerous world of the CIA.
+Dwayne Johnson and Kevin Hart are the hapless duo who, after connecting with each other once again on Facebook, end up sucked into the Dangerous world of the CIA.

 Steven Spielberg has lived in the realms of serious plotlines for so long now that his traditional family movies have almost become a relic of the past.
-2016, however, will see the arrival of the Roald Dahl classic, The BFG, scripted by ET’s Melissa Mathison and featuring British thesp Mark Rylance in the title role.
+2016, however, will see the arrival of the Roald Dahl classic, The BFG, scripted by ET’s Melissa Mathison and featuring British thesp Dan Rylance in the title role.

 The second big screen adaptation of the classic children’s novel to hit cinemas in 2016, Tarzan is another family favourite that could go head-to-head with The BFG.
 Margot Robbie is Jane to Alexander Skarsgard’s jungle recluse.